8. Appendix

 • includes an undercover veranda to serve as a transition area between outdoor and indoor education and play spaces and to offer outdoor play areas during extreme weather

-• facilitates supervision of children, avoids landscaping, elements, or structures that could impact sightlines and hinder supervision
+• facilitates supervision of children, avoids landscaping elements or structures that could impact sightlines and hinder supervision

 • include smaller areas for focused play while maintaining open spaces for active play